Invizimals: Animated Series

 In September 2012, Sony Computer Entertainment Europe announced that a 26 episode Invizimals computer animated series would be produced by BRB International.
 The show was created by BRB's Screen21 division and Novarama, who are both based in Barcelona, with writers from North America and animation done in China.
 It billed itself as the first augmented-reality cartoon TV series, with on-screen scannable markers that would unlock content in Invizimals: The Alliance on PlayStation Vita and the Invizimals: TV Tracker app for iOS and Android devices.

-The series launched in Spain on December 6, 2013, with a television movie on Super3 and Clan called Invizimals: The Alliance.
-A second TV movie, entitled Invizimals: A Tale of Two Dimensions, aired on both channels on December 27 and 31, respectively.
+The series launched in Spain on 6 December 2013, with a television movie on Super3 and Clan called Invizimals: The Alliance.
+A second TV movie, entitled Invizimals: A Tale of Two Dimensions, aired on both channels on 27 and 31 December, respectively.
 The two films were also released on DVD, iTunes and the PlayStation Store.
 They would later be broken up into 6 twenty-two minute episodes for reruns.
 The first regular episodes of the series began airing on Super3 on 29 November and 5 December 2014, on Clan.
 To promote the debut, local pop singer Abraham Mateo produced a song and music video called "Cazado" (Hunted).
 The final 13 episodes began airing November 2015.

 The series had its English television debut in Australia, when the two TV movies premiered during Eleven's Toasted TV block on 15 December and 22 December 2013.
 Episodes that weren't recuts of the TV movies began on 7 June 2015, with the final batch of 13 starting broadcast on 15 October 2016.
 The first 13 episodes became available to stream on Netflix in the United States, Canada, the United Kingdom and various other countries on 1 July 2015, under the name Invizimals: The Alliance Files.
 Invizimals began airing on Primo TV in the US on 17 January 2017.

 In addition to English, Catalan and Spanish, the series has been dubbed into Arabic, Brazilian Portuguese, Croatian, Czech, Dutch, French, German, Greek, Hungarian, Italian, Japanese, Polish, Portuguese, Romanian and Russian for broadcast on Jeem TV, Megamax, Multimania, Gulli, K2, Star Channel, SIC and other channels around the world.